snatchagiant/Shortest-paths-algorithm-over-dynamic-graph-for-transportation-management/README.md

 # Introduce

 This source code is encoded by C++ and, implemented in console platform.
-This solution employs the CBST as priority heap to execute the best-first-search strategy.
-That conducts our algorithm able to transact mega data in more high efficiency than other guys and, becomes a truly linear program to solve this problem.
+It is for the experimental simulation of fastest path problem on dynamic graph.

 # Arguments Setting